Theodore McCarrick: Reports of sexual misconduct

-In 1999, Pope John Paul II informed Cardinal John O'Connor that he was considering appointing McCarrick the Archbishop of Washington, D.C..
+In 1999, Pope John Paul II informed Cardinal John O'Connor that he was considering appointing McCarrick as archbishop of Washington, D.C..
 O'Connor sent a letter to Gabriel Montalvo Higuera, the papal nuncio to the United States, advising him of reports of misconduct by McCarrick.
-The Vatican asked Cardinal Agostino Cacciavillan, who had been the papal nuncio at the time of many of the allegations.
-Cacciavillan cast doubt on O'Connor's report.
+Cardinal Agostino Cacciavillan, who had been the papal nuncio at the time of many of the allegations, cast doubt on O'Connor's report.
 After an investigation, Montalvo reported that the accusations against McCarrick were "neither definitively proven nor completely groundless" and advised against appointing McCarrick to Washington.
 In July 2000, the Pope decided not to appoint McCarrick to Washington.
-However, one month later, McCarrick himself wrote a letter to Pope John Paul II's secretary to say that he had been tipped off about O'Connor's letter and vehemently denied the allegations:
+However, one month later, McCarrick himself wrote a letter to Pope John Paul II's secretary to vehemently deny O'Connor's allegations:

 Your Excellency, sure I have made mistakes and may have sometimes lacked in prudence, but in the 70 years of my life, I have never had sexual relations with any person, male or female, young or old, cleric or lay, nor have I ever abused another person or treated them with disrespect ...
 If I understand the accusations that Cardinal O'Connor may have made, they are not true.

 Pope John Paul II was convinced by McCarrick's letter, and the two met at the Vatican in October 2000.
 Pope John Paul II appointed McCarrick Archbishop of Washington, D.C. in November 2000.

 In 2015, Ramsey wrote to Cardinal Seán Patrick O'Malley, Archbishop of Boston, about McCarrick.
 O'Malley stated that he never saw the letter, and that it had been handled "at the staff level."
 Richard Sipe stated that he wrote a letter to Benedict XVI in 2008, saying that McCarrick's activities "had been widely known for several decades."
 Sipe sent a letter to Bishop Robert W. McElroy in 2016, concerning sexual misconduct by McCarrick.
-McElroy asked if Sipe would be willing to share corroborating material that would substantiate his allegations.
-Sipe said that he was precluded from sharing specific documentary information.
+McElroy asked if Sipe would be willing to share corroborating material that would substantiate his allegations, but Sipe said that he was precluded from sharing specific documentary information.
 McElroy said "[T]he limitations on his willingness to share corroborating information made it impossible to know what was real and what was rumor."